nflorentin/vaporizer/README.md

 # Vaporizer

-Gem under construction

-Will cover all endpoints of new Leafly API
+Vaporizer is a lightweight ruby wrapper of Leafly API.

 ## Installation